 In recent years scientists at America’s universities have seen—and in many cases participated in—a higher level of commercialization of their research.
 Where scientists once focused almost entirely on their research and left its practical application to others, they now have to decide how much they want to become involved in business spawned by their efforts.

 A critical question in the debate over the commercialization agenda is whether it is having a negative or positive impact on the mission of universities.
 Sanjay Jain, assistant professor of Management, has been studying the issue from the scientist’s perspective.

-“We found that there was a lot of introspection on the part as scientists as they became involved in entrepreneurial activity” Jain says.
+“We found that there was a lot of introspection on the part of scientists as they became involved in entrepreneurial activity” Jain says.
 “Scientists didn’t want to stop being scientists; there were a lot of different ways they expressed their love for the research freedom of the university and said they weren’t willing to let that go.”

 Jain and his colleagues, Gerard George and Mark Maltarich, report their findings in an article “Academics or Entrepreneurs?
-Investigating Role Identity Modification of University Scientists Involved in Commercialization Activity,” recently published in the journal Research Policy.
+Investigating Role Identity Modification of University Scientists Involved in Commercialization Activity,” published in the journal Research Policy.

-Based on their own interviews with scientific academics, as well as an oral history project conducted by a large Midwest state university, they outlined various ways in which the scientists addressed the challenge of getting involved in the commercialization of their inventions
+Based on their own interviews with scientific academics, as well as an oral history project conducted by a large Midwest state university, they outlined various ways in which the scientists addressed the challenge of getting involved in the commercialization of their inventions.

 Typically, the result of research done by a university-employed scientist belongs to the university.
 Its Technology Transfer Office (TTO) decides whether or not to apply for a patent, then sets about licensing the patents that have been granted.
 Increasingly, those licenses are going to entrepreneurial start-ups, in which the scientist is in some way involved.